 I’ve already put together a list of strong, long-term growth stocks to buy on the coronavirus dip.
 Now, it’s time to put together a list of safe stocks to buy.
 Together, these two groups of stocks should create a dynamic, strong, and alpha-generating portfolio during this pandemic.

-That list of safe stocks to buy on coronavirus concerns includes:
+That list of safe stocks to buy amid Covid-19 includes:

 - Gilead (NASDAQ:GILD)

 - Kroger (NYSE:KR)